kamalahmed/whatsapp-ai/README.md

 # or
 bun dev
 ```
+Edit the .env-sample to .env.local and then enter the credentials from each services

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+For Getting response from chat gpt use `@gpt` then your message. eg. @gpt what is best healthy breakfast?
+For Dalle image generation, you can use '@dall-e imagine a cow flying'.
+Note, in the test app, please do not use more than 1 dalle request. because it is paid service and I am using my own money for showcasing the demo.
+It is a request.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.